 WordPress Plugin - Under "Sent Notification Settings" > "Hide notifications after a few seconds"

 Custom Code - With our Web Push SDK, use the

 persistNotification: true, in the OneSignal init code to persist notifications on screen for Browsers and Operating Systems that support this feature.

 Firefox, Safari - Setting has no effect

-Because persistent notifications stay around, users may find it annoying that every notification you send sticks around.
+Because persistent notifications stay around, subscribers may find it annoying that every notification you send sticks around.
 Therefore, we recommend keeping this disabled site-wide unless your site delivers high importance notifications (such as a task management app).
-Users can always mouse over the notification which will keep it on screen to read it's full contains.
+Subscribers can always mouse over the notification which will keep it on screen to read its full contains.